Computerized Engine Analysis

 In many cases we can be 100% sure that replacing the part will fix the problem.
 In other cases the testing is more involved.
 Fortunately, we have access to a vast database of diagnostic procedures.
 Once we know the fault code and procedure we perform the recommended tests and confirm the source of the problem.
 Once we have identified the source we’ll replace the part, clear fault codes, and test drive the vehicle to confirm the system is operating properly.

 At Alexander’s we’ve invested resources to ensure we have the capability to scan and diagnose all of the cars we see regularly.
-We have factory scan tools for many different makes and models, and a few very capable tools to make the job even easier.
+We have factory scan tools for many different makes, and the specialty tools required to make the job even easier.
 For you this means saving time and money.

 Stop in for your computerized engine light analysis today!